Centr Muscle Building trainer Torre Washington, shirtless and wearing white shorts, displays his rip

 3. Isolation exercises are perfect for fixing imbalances.

-Common questions about compound vs isolation exercises
+Common questions about compound vs isolation workouts

 Compound vs isolation exercises – what’s the difference?